Beta stage: building and testing the service

 - test the plan’s outcomes with stakeholders

-- iterate and improve the plan
+- iterate and improve the plan – consider sustainability over time and only collecting the information you need.

-During the private Beta, you will need to:
+During Beta, you will need to:

 - capture real performance data for your service